merliot/hub/README.md

 <a target="_blank" href="https://merliot.io">Merliot</a> Hub is a private
 device hub, a web app, and an MCP server.

-There is a lot to unpack there.
+That is a lot to unpack.
 Let’s start with the private device hub part.

 ### Private Hub